awslabs/graphstorm/examples/sagemaker-pipelines-graphbolt/README.md

 Before diving into our hands-on example, it's important to understand some challenges associated with graph training, especially as graphs grow in size and complexity:

 1. Memory Constraints: As graphs grow larger, they may no longer fit into the memory of a single machine.
 A graph with 1B nodes with 512 features per node and 10B edges will require more than 4TB of memory to store, even with optimal representation.
 This necessitates distributed processing and more efficient graph representation.
 2. Graph Sampling: In GNN mini-batch training, you need to sample neighbors for each node to propagate their representations.
-For multi-layer GNNs, this can lead to exponential growth in the number of nodes sampled, potentially visiting the entire graph for a single node's representation.
+For multi-layer GNNs, this can lead to exponential growth in the number of nodes sampled.
 Efficient sampling methods become necessary.
 3. Remote Data Access: When training on multiple machines, retrieving node features and sampling neighborhoods from other machines will significantly impact performance due to network latency.
 For example, reading a 1024-feature vector from main memory will take around 3μs, while reading that vector from a remote key/value store would take 50-100x longer.

 GraphStorm and GraphBolt help address these challenges through efficient graph representations, smart sampling techniques, and sophisticated partitioning algorithms like ParMETIS.